FontysResIT/ResIT/docs/README.md

 ├── Project Plan               // Contains the complete project plan ├── Analysis                   // Contains requirements, use cases etc.
-├── Design                     // Contains the techstack, architecture & UI Sketches ├── presentation               // Folder containing the presentations
+├── Design                     // Contains the techstack, architecture & UI Sketches ├── Research Plan              // Contains the research questions and strategies ├── Research Report            // Contains the findings of the research ├── presentation               // Folder containing the presentations
 |   └── Sprint 0               // Contains the sprint delivery presentations
 └── README.md